Welcome to BrainTool!

 Security and Permissions

 The BrainTool philosophy is to have the absolute minimum set of permissions and data access necessary to maintain your braintool organizer file and perform browser actions on your behalf; and to be completely transparent about what it’s doing.
-Your braintool data is stored on the browser locally and, optionally, in plain text org-mode format, on a Google Drive file.
+Your BrainTool data is stored on the browser locally and, optionally, in a synced plain text file (org-mode format), locally or on a Google Drive file.